Resources and Programs

 - Telehealth partnership with a remote provider to prescribe maintenance medication for opioid use disorder (MOUD) as a “bridge” until a patient’s primary care provider is ready to provide MOUD locally.

-- Training for primary care providers and staff so they can provide more comprehensive care for their patients with SUD.
+- Training for primary care providers and staff so they can provide more comprehensive care for their patients with OUD or SUD.

 - Facilitating partnerships between rural primary care practices and the Transitions Clinic Network (TCN) to increase formerly incarcerated people’s access to care for chronic health conditions, including SUD, and help them navigate services in the community.
 TCN provides implementation assistance and support to practices.